Alphabetical Plant Listing

 Japanese Plum 'Ozark Premier', Ozark Premier Japanese Plum

-Prunus salicina 'Ozark Premier' is an heirloom variety of Japanese plum tree with a wide spreading canopy clothed in elliptic, finely serrated, bright green leaves.
-In early spring, it bursts into a profusion of sweetly fragrant, white 5-petaled blossoms, creating a spectacular display.
-They are followed by a heavy crop of large red plums with a yellow flesh in mid to late summer.
-Firm, sweet and very juicy, the fruits are perfect for eating, canning or making jelly.
-This Japanese plum tree is self-fruitful but planting two different cultivars is recommended to ensure better fruiting.
+Prunus salicina ‘Ozark Premier’ is an heirloom variety of Japanese plum tree with a wide spreading canopy clothed in elliptic, finely serrated, bright green leaves.
+It bursts into a profusion of sweetly fragrant, white 5-petaled blossoms in early spring, creating a spectacular display.
+They are followed by a heavy crop of large red plums with yellow flesh in mid to late summer.
+The fruits are firm, sweet, and juicy, perfect for eating, canning, or making jelly.
+This Japanese plum tree is self-fruitful, but planting two different cultivars is recommended to ensure better fruiting.
 A lovely plum tree in blossom, in leaf, and especially in fruit when the heavy plums hang from delicate branches.
-Disease resistant and relatively hardy, it is adapted to many regions.
+Disease-resistant and relatively hardy, it is adapted to many regions.

 • Typically grows up to 20 ft. tall and wide (6 m) at maturity.
 The dwarf variety grows up to 8-10 ft. tall and wide (2-3 m).